BinarX-Curtin/School-Holiday-Program/6. Payload Breakdowns/6.1 Acclerometer/ADXL326 Lesson Guide.md

 ## Procedure

 ### 1. Understanding the component
 1. Review the "functional block diagram" for the ADXL326.
-How many inputs does the chip have?
-How many outputs does the circuit have?
+What are the inputs for the chip have?
+What are the outputs for chip?
         <details>
         <summary>**The functional block diagram**</summary>
         ![Alt text](Images/image.png)